ashwini-seshadri/wordle-clone/README.md

 ## wordle-javascript
-A Game of Wordle with the benefit of 2x API from RapidAPI
+A Game of Wordle with ExpressJS, axios and APIs from RapidAPI

 ### MIT Licence